-Another advantage of TIFF over JPEG is the possibility for free exchange between TIFF applications and computer systems.
+Another advantage of TIFF over JPEG is the possibility of free exchange between TIFF applications and computer systems.
 Unlike other image formats, including JPEG, TIFF files are flexible and have better capabilities and features.
-However, it also means learning TIFF and comprehending its features is complex.
+However, it also means learning TIFF, and comprehending its features is complex.

 JPEG, on the other hand, stands for “Joint Photographic Expert Group.”
 It was designed to support the storage of photographic images just as the name indicates.
 It supports image storage and display on web pages, and photo storage in digital cameras.

 Although JPEG files are smaller than TIFF files (takes up less storage space), they only adopt lossy compression.
 However, the files are flexible because you can change image settings to your specific photo preferences.
 When compressed, only photo elements that can’t affect its quality or impact it visually are deleted.